xybruceliu/thought-kit/README.md

         },
         "seed": {
             "prompt": {
-                "system_prompt": "You are a thoughtful AI assistant.", "user_prompt": "Generate a thought about the user's research topic."
+                "system_prompt": "You are an AI assistant.",
+                "user_prompt": "Generate a thought about the user's research topic."
             },
             "model": "gpt-4o-mini",